idrisadetunmbi/fe-dev-arch-template/README.md

 ## Introduction

 This is a template extended from the [`app/empty`](https://github.com/varabyte/kobweb-templates/tree/d151f08a366cef4f44f344ff8e3368c00e2c2955/app/empty) template of the [Kobweb Framework](https://github.com/varabyte/kobweb).
-It includes some additional libraries and architecture that I believe are essential for full frontend development.
+It includes some additional libraries and architecture that is believed to be essential for full frontend development.

-The architecture basically includes having repositories, models, and a controller (some other architectures call this a view model, presenter, etc.).
+The architecture basically includes having repositories, models, and a controller (some other architectures call this a viewmodel, presenter, etc.).
 Additionally, it demonstrates using DI (using Koin).

-It is a simpler version of [clean architecture](https://medium.com/better-programming/the-clean-architecture-beginners-guide-e4b7058c1165), which advises using UseCases (not a fan of creating one unless it contains code repeated in multiple view models/controllers).
+It is a simpler version of [clean architecture](https://medium.com/better-programming/the-clean-architecture-beginners-guide-e4b7058c1165), which advises using UseCases (it is preferred to create one only when it contains code repeated in multiple viewmodels/controllers).

 On top of this, it includes an `Async` interface, an extended version of the `kotlin.Result` (implementation of monad in Kotlin) interface.
 This interface has been determined as essential based on practical experience with FE development.